Wilson picks up first feature victory

-Spencer Wilson picked up his first feature win of the summer at Dacotah Speedway in Mandan on Friday night.
+Spencer Wilson picked up his first feature win of the summer at Dacotah Speedway in Mandan last Friday night.

 The Minot driver took the checkered flag in the 25-lap IMCA Modified feature race, crossing in front of Mark Dahl, and season points leader Jeremy Keller.